urgdog/urg.systems/index.md

 There are stories and insights here, and a few failures.
 You may even find a small sliver of wisdom.
 Mostly, this is a place for the things too real or weird to go anywhere else.

-> *Unafilliated with anything.
+> *Unaffiliated with anything.
 Responsible for nothing and everything.*

 > *There's a lot of things to worry about.*